Saudi Arabia accelerates reform push with market opening

 "I expect more efforts in the reform process over the next five years, given the huge wealth and forecasts that oil prices will remain over $100," said Abdulwahab Abu Dahesh, a prominent Saudi economist.

-"The political jitters around us helped to raise wages, reform the labor market, allocate 250 billion riyals ($67 billion) for housing and speed up the launch of the mortgage law," he said.
+"The political jitters around us helped to raise wages, reform the labour market, allocate 250 billion riyals ($67 billion) for housing and speed up the launch of the mortgage law," he said.

 PAIN